eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 NodeList nodeList = (NodeList) xPath.compile(expression).evaluate(xmlDocument, XPathConstants.NODESET);

-With the expression used above, we are looking for every <Tutorial> element who has a descendant <title> with the text passed as parameter in the “name” variable.
+With the expression used above, we’re looking for every <Tutorial> element that has a descendant <title> with the text passed as a parameter in the “name” variable.

-Following the sample xml provided for this article, we could look for a <title> containing the text “Guava” or “XML” and we will retrieve the whole <Tutorial> element with all its data.
+Following the sample XML provided for this article, we could look for a <title> containing the text “Guava” or “XML” and we’ll retrieve the whole <Tutorial> element with all its data.

-Axes provide a very flexible way to navigate an XML document and you can find a full documentation it the official site.
+Axes provide a highly flexible way to navigate an XML document, and full documentation is available on the official site.

 3.4.
 Manipulating Data in Expressions